 The third contribution of the paper is a quantitative evaluation of the performance of economies with and without the Fund.
-In particular, we show how the Euro area 'stressed countries,' would have performed under the Fund during euro crisis (2010-2012).
+In particular, we show how the Euro area 'stressed countries,' would have performed under the Fund during the most recent financial crisis.
+Formally, the model of a Financial Stability Fund consists of a contract between a risk-averse, relatively small and impatient borrower (the sovereign country) and a risk-neutral lender (the Fund itself).
 To assess the efficiency of the Fund, we use as a benchmark an incomplete markets model where sovereign countries issue long-term defaultable debt (IMD) to smooth consumption.
-In order to have a qualitative and quantitative comparison of the two economies, we use the decentralization of the Fund contract described earlier to generate asset holdings and prices that are comparable to those in the IMD economy.
-Both in the IMD economy and in the Fund economy reflect the risk of default.
-Interestingly, the Fund economy only generates negative spreads on sovereign debt, reflecting the risk that the lender's limited enforcement constraint (i.e., limits for redistribution) is binding.
+In order to have a qualitative and quantitative comparison of the two economies, we 'decentralize' the Fund contract to generate asset holdings and prices that are comparable to those in the IMD economy.
+Both in the IMD economy and in the Fund economy, interest rates may differ from the risk-free rate.
+The positive spreads in the IMD economy reflect the risk of default.
+Interestingly, the Fund economy only generates negative spreads, reflecting the risk that the lender's limited enforcement constraint (i.e., limits for redistribution) is binding.
 We set the Fund's 'limit for redistribution' to zero, meaning that the Fund never has expected losses.